 Do you want to start writing a book?

 It’s an adage that everyone has a book inside them.

-New authors around the world are writing and getting new books published every day.
+New authors around the world are writing and getting new book ideas published every day.

-If you are ready to start writing fiction or non-fiction, you can do it.
+If you are ready to start writing a fiction or nonfiction book, you can do it.

 But others that were historical fiction took me much longer due to the amount of time I spent on research.

 In all cases, though, I was passionate about the themes and enjoyed every minute of the process.